andrewrk/libsoundio/README.md

 ## Contributing

-libsoundio is programmed in a tiny subset of C++:
+libsoundio is programmed in a tiny subset of C++11:

  * No STL.
  * No `new` or `delete`.